 We explore mechanistic problems at the intersection of biochemistry, cell biology, and human disease.

-Enzyme dysfunction can result from mutation, misregulation, and amplification, which can lead to cancer and other diseases.
-Using kinetic, structural, and cellular based methods, we can understand how catalysis is altered upon enzyme mutation.
-One focus is elucidating the catalytic pathway and structural features of isocitrate dehydrogenase (IDH) mutations implicated in gliomas and leukemia.
-Some IDH mutations have the potential to confer both oncogenic and tumor suppressive properties, and can even result in generation of a novel oncometabolite product.
-This hints that intriguing and complex catalytic and structural alterations must be at work.
-A mechanistic understanding of how these mutations change enzyme function provide a critical foundation for understanding cancer.
+Altered catalytic activity can result from mutation, amplification, post-translational modification, and genetic- and microenvironmental-based regulation, representing creative ways to survive and thrive in rapidly changing cellular conditions, or as mechanisms of human disease.
+Using kinetic, structural, cellular, metabolomic, lipidomic, and mechanophenotypic based methods, we can understand how changes in enzyme catalysis occur in health and disease.
+One focus is elucidating the catalytic and structural features of isocitrate dehydrogenase (IDH), including mutations implicated in gliomas, chondrosarcomas, and leukemia.
+Many IDH mutations have the potential to confer both oncogenic and tumor suppressive properties, resulting in the neomorphic production of an oncometabolite.
+This hints that intriguing and complex molecular mechanisms must be at work.
+A mechanistic understanding of how these mutations change enzyme function provides a critical foundation for understanding cancer.

 We are also interested in studying how changes in the local environment, particularly those relevant to the tumor microenviroment, play a role in regulating the activity of wild-type IDH.
 Changes in catalytic efficiency and catalytic partitioning of this enzyme drives reductive metabolism, an important strategy in the metabolic rewiring that drives many tumors.